manrajminhas/Classroom-Booking-System/docs/decisions/002-use-nestjs.md

 - Maintaining TypeScript consistency across frontend and backend reduces context switching, simplifies collaboration, and lowers cognitive overhead for developers.
 - The project benefits from NestJS’s opinionated structure, which fits the incremental and modular development process.

+**Alternatives Considered:**
+- **Express.js:** Faster to set up, more flexibility, but lacks built-in modular structure, validation, and testing support.
+Would require additional libraries for basic features.
+- **Django (Python):** Mature framework but requires using a second language, which increases complexity and inconsistency with the frontend stack.
+- **Spring Boot (Java):** Powerful but too much for the project scope and introduces additional tooling and learning curve.

 **Quantitative Implications:**
 - Expected 20–30% reduction in setup and configuration time compared to Express due to NestJS’s built-in module system, validation, and dependency injection.
 - Reduced boilerplate code for routing and validation by an estimated 25–40% compared to Express.